 There are more than 100 different types of arthritis affecting more than 50 million American adults and 300,000 children.
-The Hirsh Center in Delray Beach, Florida, and Atlantis, Florida, specializes in rheumatology and treating the many different types of arthritis.
+The Hirsh Center in Delray Beach, Florida, specializes in rheumatology and treating the many different types of arthritis.
 The Hirsh Center medical team provides expert arthritis pain management to patients of all ages who suffer from joint stiffness and swelling.
-For state-of-the-art treatment options in a caring, patient-focused environment, call the Delray Beach or Atlantis office or schedule an appointment online.
+For state-of-the-art treatment options in a caring, patient-focused environment, call the Delray Beach to schedule an appointment online.

 Arthritis is the most common chronic joint disease and the leading cause of disability in the United States.
 Arthritis symptoms surrounding the affected joints include:

 Sometimes arthritis symptoms come and go, and they often progress and get worse over time.
 When severe arthritis causes chronic pain, it can be challenging to complete daily activities, or move around easily.
 The most common type of arthritis is osteoarthritis, which affects your knee joints and makes it very painful to walk.

 Since there are over 100 different types of arthritis, there are numerous causes as well.
 Some common types of arthritis and their causes include:

 The result of wear-and-tear on your joints, osteoarthritis often worsens as you get older.
 The cartilage around your joints deteriorates as you age, and you may experience bone-on-bone rubbing together as the cartilage around your knee or other joints becomes damaged.

 This type of arthritis is actually caused by a problem with your body’s immune system.
 If you have rheumatoid arthritis, your immune system attacks the lining that surrounds your joints, causing it to swell.
 Rheumatoid arthritis can progress and become extremely debilitating, eventually destroying the bone inside your joint as well as the surrounding cartilage.